 The 4 “W’s” of Travel Insurance

-What – Know what is covered and what is not.
+What – What is covered?
+Know what exactly is covered and what is not.
 They’ll be clearly listed.
 In all fairness to the travel insurance companies, pandemics never were covered and that was stated.
-Before 2020, who would have cared?
+Before 2020, who would have cared, right?

-Where – If covid is what you’re concerned about, you can look under “emergency medical care” and “Trip cancellation or interruption” in the policy.
+Where – Where do I look to find what is covered?
+If covid is what you’re concerned about, start by look under “emergency medical care” and “Trip cancellation or interruption” in the policy.
 If it’s covered, then familiarize yourself with any restrictions.
 For instance, maybe after laying on the beach in Mexico, you’re tempted to plead covid to extend your stay.
-But your policy states you have to prove you’ve had covid.
+But your policy states you have to prove you’ve had covid with a written notice from a doctor.

-Who – Know who is covered.
+Who – Who is covered?
 Travel insurance might cover you, the traveler, if you become sick before the trip and can’t travel.
 But what about cancellation if a non-travelling family member gets covid before you leave and you want to stay home and care for them?

-When – Is there a time limit for purchasing your coverage?
+When – When should I buy travel insurance?
+Is there a time limit for purchasing your coverage?
 Most policies, for instance, will only cover pre-existing conditions (e.g. heart conditions) if you purchase within a certain period of the first deposit of the trip.
+Look for any such restrictions when you’re researching travel insurance.

 One thing travel insurance won’t cover